NOC-MSM/nemo_cookbook/docs/docs/howto.md

 To subset variables of a given model grid using their longitude & latitude coordinates (i.e., `glam{t/u/v/w}(j, i)` & `gphi{t/u/v/w}(j, i)`), we can add these geographical variables as indexes using the `.add_geoindex()` method.

-For example, to enable geographical indexing of the parent T-grid & select the values of this dataset nearest to (-30°E, 60°N):
+For example, to enable geographical indexing of the parent **T** grid points & select the values of this dataset nearest to (-30°E, 60°N):

 ```python
 nemo_geo = nemo.add_geo_index(grid="/gridT")